taishi-i/awesome-ChatGPT-repositories/README.md

  * [alpaca-electron](https://github.com/itspi3141/alpaca-electron) - An even simpler way to run Alpaca
  * [langflow](https://github.com/logspace-ai/langflow) - ⛓️ LangFlow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
  * [gpt4all-ts](https://github.com/nomic-ai/gpt4all-ts) - gpt4all and llama typescript bindings
- * [langchainjs](https://github.com/hwchase17/langchainjs) - @dan_abramov try  or  get started building node applications using whichever models you want.recommend starting with gpt-3.5-turbo and building a simple chat app, but there are a ton of capabilities beyond that!
  * [pyllamacpp](https://github.com/nomic-ai/pyllamacpp) - Official supported Python bindings for llama.cpp + gpt4all
  * [llama.cpp](https://github.com/ggerganov/llama.cpp) - Port of Facebook's LLaMA model in C/C++
  * [dalai](https://github.com/cocktailpeanut/dalai) - The simplest way to run LLaMA on your local machine